 Technical Assistance to Schools

 The LEA is not required to provide the technical assistance directly, although it may choose to do so through mechanisms authorized under section 1117.
-Other acceptable technical assistance providers include the SEA; an institution of higher education; a private, not-for-profit or for-profit organization; an educational service agency; or another entity with experience in helping schools improve academic achievement.
+Other acceptable technical assistance providers include the state educational agency; an institution of higher education; a private, not-for-profit or for-profit organization; an educational service agency; or another entity with experience in helping schools improve academic achievement.
 Regardless of the provider, technical assistance provided to a school must be based on scientifically based research.

 Technical assistance for a school identified for improvement must focus on strengthening and improving the school’s instructional program.
 In providing technical assistance, the LEA has the opportunity to support thoughtful analysis and capacity building at the local level, both of which will not only help schools to improve, but will also help them to sustain their improvements over time.
 To do this, the LEA must help the school address the issues that caused it to make inadequate progress for two consecutive years.
 Specifically, the LEA must ensure that the school in need of improvement receives technical assistance based on scientifically based research in three areas: (20 USC Section 6316 (b)(4)(C).)